burschc/CEN3031-Project-Group92/sprints/sprint2.md

 - cleanup: Simply cleans the cache.

 ## Documentation
-- "/api/filter/decal/{decal}": Displays a specific decal, represented in the URL via {decal}
+- "/api/filter/decal/{decal}": Returns a specific decal, represented in the URL via {decal} (ex.
+Red One} or "/api/filter/decal/any" which returns all of them
-- "/api/filter/decals": Displays all decals.
+- "/api/filter/decals": Returns a list of all parking types.
 - "/api/test": Base handler.
+Returns "Hello" and "World"